zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 1. On the **Basics** tab, under **Project details**, select the correct subscription.
 Then choose to create a new resource group or use an existing one.
 1. Under **Instance details**, enter the VM name and choose your region.
 1. Select an **Image** and the VM size.
 1. Under **Administrator account**, enter a username and a password.
-    1. The password must be at least 12 characters long and meet the defined complexity requirements.
+The password must be at least 12 characters long and meet the defined complexity requirements.
 1. Go to the **Advanced section**.
-1. In the **Capacity Reservations** dropdown list, select the capacity reservation group that you want the VM to be associated with.
+1. In the **Capacity Reservations** dropdown list, select the capacity reservation group that you want to associate to the VM.
 1. Select **Review + create**.
 1. After validation runs, select **Create**.
 1. After the deployment is finished, select **Go to resource**.